-Town Centre Dumfries Town Centre

-Commercial Centres Cuckoo Bridge, bulky goods

-Dumfries Retail Park, bulky goods

-Peel Centre, comparison goods

-Neighbourhood Calside, Georgetown, Heathhall, Lincluden, Locharbriggs,
+Town Centre Dumfries Town Centre Commercial Centres Cuckoo Bridge, bulky goods Dumfries Retail Park, bulky goods Peel Centre, comparison goods Neighbourhood Centres Calside, Georgetown, Heathhall, Lincluden, Locharbriggs, Lochside, Troqueer

-Centres Lochside, Troqueer

-3.23 The Dumfries and Galloway Retail Study (2016) which is published as a technical paper alongside the Plan identifies the potential for additional retail floorspace in particular locations.
+3.24 The Dumfries and Galloway Retail Study (2016) which is published as a technical paper alongside the Plan identifies the potential for additional retail floorspace in particular locations.

-3.24 As the main shopping centre for the region, Dumfries has a good range of national and independent retailers and is also the focus for commercial interest and cultural activity in the area.
+3.25 As the main shopping centre for the region, Dumfries has a good range of national and independent retailers and is also the focus for commercial interest and cultural activity in the area.
 The Plan seeks to support and reinforce this role by supporting a range of uses in the town centre and through regeneration projects.
 Uses compatible with the role and function of the commercial centres will also be supported.

-3.25 Stranraer is the main shopping centre for the west of the region and is mainly served by independent retailers.
+3.26 Stranraer is the main shopping centre for the west of the region and is mainly served by independent retailers.
 The provision of a supermarket on the waterfront will help support the regeneration of the waterfront and the role of the town centre.
 The supermarket should be well related to the town centre and be of an appropriate scale not to have an adverse impact on the town centre.

-3.26 Town centre boundaries have been defined for the larger town centres and town centres listed in the network of centres.
+3.27 Town centre boundaries have been defined for the larger town centres and town centres listed in the network of centres.
+The boundaries of the town centres shown on the settlement statement inset maps will be kept under review.
+Boundary changes may be recommended through the preparation of supplementary guidance.
 Development proposals within these centres would need to comply with the relevant Plan policies.

-3.27 Long term retail requirements for Dumfries and Galloway are more difficult to predict due to the future economic uncertainties of the retail market.
-The supply of retail floorspace will be monitored and if additional allocations are required, they will be brought forward in a future review of the Plan.
+3.28 Long term retail requirements for Dumfries and Galloway are more difficult to predict due to the future economic uncertainties of the retail market.
+The performance and environmental quality of defined town centres will be monitored regularly.
+Where appropriate, the Council, working with partners, will prepare town centre strategies to identify development opportunities and deliver improvements.